SPRFMO/JM_SCW_prep/assessment/README.md

 Jack mackerel assessment
 =================================
+## 2021 SC09 Model runs
+### Notes
+Data files with annotations found in the Excel spreadsheet `JM Data files for SC09.xlsx` on ...

 ## 2020 SC08 Model runs
 ### Notes
 Data files with annotations found in the Excel spreadsheet `JM Data files for SC08.xlsx` on